 Small microbrews are all the rage, and you wouldn’t think that San Diego is at the leading edge of that trend, but it is.
 Breweries hailing from San Diego have received tons of national and even international prestige.

 There are close to 100 breweries in the San Diego area, and it’s nearly impossible to visit them all.
 To get the most of your time, choose your top five and hire a party bus to transport you across the city to each location.
-Make sure you plan meal times into your day as well, as not all of the breweries serve food.
+Not all the breweries serve food, so be sure to plan meal times into your tour and visit some of the amazing restaurants San Diego has to offer.

 See the Metal Sculptures at Anza Borrego